Diving with Broccoli Corals

 Carnation Corals are nocturnal filter feeders and do not depend on photosynthesis.
 Because Dendronephthya corals do not have any zooxanthellae they depend on large quantities of zooplankton and phytoplankton to survive.

-Koh Lanta Diving with Broccoli Corals
+Diving with Broccoli Corals around Koh Lanta

-Join our high season speedboat dive trips to some of Thailand's best dive sites and enjoy small groups, short journey times, and a focus on great personal service, safety and fun.
+Join our high season speedboat dive trips to some of Thailand's best dive sites and enjoy small groups, short journey times, with a focus on great personal service, safety and fun.

 Book online to save 10% on dive trips and scuba courses on Koh Lanta.